-Then there’s this thing about keeping your website fresh and interesting, not only to the people who visit but to the search engines.
+Then there’s this thing about keeping your website fresh and interesting, which I touched upon earlier, not only for the people who visit but for the search engines.
 The best optimization in the world won’t help your site out if, once it’s completed, you let it go and never do anything else with it.

-Search engines such as Google will send out what they call spiders, that will go through your site and rank its validity.
+Search engines such as Google will send out what they call spiders, that goes through your site and rank its validity.
 If nothing changes after a long time, they stop coming by on a regular basis.
-When that happens, you could drop off the face of the search engine universe, which means that the only people who will find your product are the ones who know to look for you.
-If that’s what you want, fine, but if you want more, that’s not going to work.
+When that happens, you could drop off the face of the search engine universe, which means that the only people who will find your product are the ones who know to look for you, unless you’re in a specific niche that’s not too populated.
+If that’s what you want, fine; if you want more, that’s not going to get it done.

-Also, a new owner has to make a decision how they want to spend their money, and what a website is worth to them.
+New business owners have to make a decision on how they want to spend their money, and what a website is worth to them.
 For instance, there are many hosts that offer the opportunity to create a free site, usually a one page site.
-If you’re a business, it doesn’t look good for you because your business name isn’t highlighted as much as the host, such as Freewebs, Homestead, etc. You also can’t optimize much because it’s not really your site.
+If you’re a business, it doesn’t look good for you because your business name isn’t highlighted as much as the hosting site, such as Freewebs, Homestead, etc. You also can’t optimize all that much because it’s not really your site.

-Depending on what you want, creating websites can take a lot of time, and might cost you some significant dollars.
-There are some companies that have templates you can use and then work on customizing, but they pretty much look like other sites.
+Depending on what you want, creating websites can take a lot of time, and might cost you significant dollars, or you can go the less costly route and economize, not being too fancy and not having lots of individual pages.
+There are many companies that have templates you can use and then work on customizing, but they pretty much look similar to other sites.

 Before you pay any money, talk with the person you’re thinking of using to try to decide just what you might want.
 For instance, I had one client who, when we first talked, said she only wanted five pages, which wouldn’t have cost that much or taken long to complete.
 By the time we were finished, we were over 15 pages, with research on top of the creation of the site, and the cost ended up in the thousands.
-This client was ready to pay it; are you ready to pay it?
+This client was ready to pay it, which didn’t depress me; are you ready to pay it?

-Also, please have a vision for what you want your website to look like?
-I manage the website for one of the organizations I’m a part of and, while I was out of town, they decided they wanted to freshen up the website.
-The problem is what they put out there for proposals was generic and didn’t say anything, and when I finally saw it I told them that.
+Have a vision for what you want your website to look like.
+I used to manage the website for one of the organizations I’m a part of.
+While I was consulting out of town for a while, they decided they wanted to freshen up the website.
+The problem is what they put out there for proposals was generic and didn’t say anything.
+When I finally saw it I told them that.
 I asked why they wanted a website change and they said they wanted something new; that was it.
 If you’re going to accept whatever the person who creates your website, no matter what it looks like then fine, but if you want something more specific you’d better mention that up front.

-At least make an informed decision either way.
-For a quick, down and dirty list, click on this website outline of pros and cons (this was taken from a website I shut down so it looks odd; just look at the information in the middle), check out my webinar titled Social Media, SEO & Your Business (upper left corner), or just ask someone, even me.
-However, I’ve pretty much given you everything you should need. 🙂
+Make an informed decision either way.
+For a quick, down and dirty list, click on this website outline of pros and cons (this was taken from an old website I shut down, so it looks odd; just look at the information in the middle).
+I hope it helps you focus on your particular needs.